Directed Acyclic Outerplanar Graphs Have Constant Stack Number

-Finally assume that $G[B]$ does not contain $v$ and $w$ (e.g., \cref{fig:partition_cut-cover-number_case-three} or if $ B $ is the bridge in \cref{fig:partition}).
-Then $v_P$ is a cut vertex of $H$ and $B$ is a child block of $v_P$ in the block-cut tree of $H$.
+Finally, assume that $G[B]$ does not contain $v$ and $w$ (e.g., \cref{fig:partition_cut-cover-number_case-three} or if $ B $ is the bridge in \cref{fig:partition}).
+Then $v_P$ is a cut vertex of $H$ and $B$ is a child block of $v_P$ in the block-cut tree of $ H $.
 In particular, $ P $ is the first part in $ G[B] $ according to the construction sequence, and thus every edge in $G[B]$ with exactly one endpoint in $P$ has the parent-endpoint in $P$ and the child-endpoint in $G[B]-P$.
-Recall that block $B$ was initialized as a bridge when a monotone vertex $z$ was stacked onto an edge $ab$ of $Q_1$ or $Q_2$.
+Recall that block $B$ was initialized as a bridge when a monotone vertex $z''$ was stacked onto an edge $ab$ of $Q_1$ or $Q_2$.
 In this case let $S = \{a,b\}$.
-Then $|S| = 2$ and $S$ clearly contains the parent-endpoint of any edge in $G[B]$ with exactly one vertex in~$P$.
+Then $|S| = 2$ and $S$ clearly contains the parent-endpoint of every edge in $G[B]$ with exactly one vertex in~$P$.
 Since we only need to bound the cut cover number of the partition restricted to some block $B$, this finishes~\propref{prop:block_cut_cover_number_bounded}. \end{subproof}

 We conclude that \calP is indeed a directed $H$-partition satisfying all four properties, which concludes the proof. \end{proof}